Lee Folkins: Dallas Cowboys

 Folkins started the 1962 season as the backup for Pettis Norman at tight end, but by the fourth game he had won the starter position and developed into a very good pass receiver, catching 39 receptions for 536 yards and six touchdowns.
 In the 1962 Chicago College All-Star Game, Folkins swung at a collegiate player, but connected instead with the head official, rendering him unconscious.

-Folkins made the Pro Bowl in 1963 after making 31 catches for 407 yards and 4 touchdowns, becoming part of the franchise's legacy of Pro Bowl tight ends that includes: Jim Doran, Dick Bielski, Mike Ditka*, Billy Joe Dupree, Jackie Smith*, Doug Cosbie, Jay Novacek and Jason Witten. *Ditka and Smith did not make the Pro Bowl as Cowboys.
+Folkins made the Pro Bowl in 1963 after making 31 catches for 407 yards and 4 touchdowns.

 After catching 70 passes in his first two seasons in Dallas, Folkins caught only five passes in 1964 after being passed on the depth chart by Pettis Norman.
 He played mainly on special teams and was forced to be the Cowboys punter in the last 2 games of the season (15 punts for 497 yards).
 On 6 September 1965, Folkins was traded to the Pittsburgh Steelers in exchange for a twelfth round draft choice (#173-Les Shy).
 Shortly after being traded by the Cowboys to the Steelers, he returned to play in the Old Cotton Bowl at Fair Park in Dallas.

 Folkins recovered a fumble during that game and ran along the Cowboy sideline, holding out the football toward Coach Tom Landry and the Cowboy Team, as he ran for a touchdown.
 Folkins worked for Tecon Corporation, owned by the Murchison Brothers who owned the Cowboys, while with that team.